Water quality

 Direct exceedances of the ADWG were used rather than the 95th percentiles for compliance of individual chemical parameters.

-Prior to calculating per cent compliance for health-related chemicals, individual results are rounded to the same number of significant figures as the guideline value in the ADWG (as prescribed in the ADWG and agreed with SA Health).
+Before calculating per cent compliance for health-related chemicals, individual results are rounded to the same number of significant figures as the guideline value in the ADWG (as prescribed in the ADWG and agreed with SA Health).

-We analysed 46,089 test analytes from our drinking water supplies (customer tap sample locations) throughout South Australia to determine health-related compliance.
-We achieved 99.96 per cent E. coli compliance across customer tap sample locations with exceptions in one metropolitan and 3 regional systems.
-Compliance with ADWG health-related parameters across customer tap sample locations was marginally below target at 99.89 per cent.
-This result can be largely attributed to the flood event which saw a short-term rise in disinfection by-products in several of the systems fed directly from the River Murray.
+We analysed 46,505 test analytes from our drinking water supplies (customer tap sample locations) throughout South Australia to determine health-related compliance.
+We achieved 99.95 per cent E. coli compliance across customer tap sample locations with detections in 5 regional systems.

-Although we aim for 100 per cent compliance all the time, the ADWG recognises that occasional exceedances may occur with most guidelines for chemicals based on a lifetime of exposure.
+While we strive for 100 per cent compliance at all times, the ADWG acknowledges that occasional exceedances may occur and for most characteristics these occasional excursions beyond the guideline value are not necessarily an immediate threat to health.
 In accordance with the guidelines and the interagency Water/ Wastewater Incident Notification and Communication Protocol, all detections were immediately communicated to SA Health, investigated by us and corrective actions implemented as agreed with SA Health.
+SA Health confirmed that the drinking water we provide to customers is safe and that our responses effectively mitigated any risks to public health.

 We apply the ADWG Framework for Management of Drinking Water Quality which includes 2 components for the management of incidents:

-- Incident and emergency response protocols.
+2. incident and emergency response protocols.

 Our Water Quality Incident and Emergency Management Protocol is in place and we have a web-based incident management system to record and generate notifications of water quality incidents.
 These are aligned to the interagency Water/Wastewater Incident Notification and Communication Protocol that is maintained by SA Health to adopt the principles of the ADWG and satisfy requirements of the Act and Safe Drinking Water Regulations 2012.